Financial support for businesses

 The Government's ‘support finder’ tool helps businesses and self-employed people to quickly and easily determine what financial support is available to them during the Coronavirus pandemic.

 They have also created a Business Support Hub which brings together information and guidance on the range of finance and support available to businesses.

 If you can’t find the information that you need from the published information, advice and guidance, you can speak directly to an adviser on the Government's Business Support Helpline call FREEPHONE 0800 998 1098.

 Financial measures to support businesses through the economic uncertainty caused by the Coronavirus (COVID 19):

 - A Coronavirus Job Retention Scheme where businesses may be able to claim a grant of up to 80% of furloughed employees' wages.
-The scheme is now live and businesses can access the online portal, a step by step guide on how to apply and a calculator to work out how much can be claimed.

 - A 12-month business rates holiday for businesses in the retail, hospitality and leisure sector and children's nurseries (see below).